 Medical Device Registration and Approval in South Korea

 General country-specific regulatory information is provided on this page for medical device registration and approval in South Korea.
-Become a LICENSALE.COM user to receive detailed device-specific compliance information for each market, including South Korea, to expedite the preparation of your medical device or IVD registration application.

-Medical device regulations and classification in South Korea
+Medical Device Regulations and Classification in South Korea

 REGULATORY AUTHORITY: Ministry of Food and Drug Safety (MFDS)